jericholab/rdl/Design Overview/ Design Overview - Atmospheric Humidity Sensor.md

 PRINTED CIRCUIT BOARD

 - For accurate measurements, the SHT40 is meant to be installed inside a radiation shield.
 - The board has been dimensioned to fit inside the UWO 3D printed shield.
-An OS paper about the design and performance of this shield is available for free \[ref\].
+An OS paper about the design and performance of this shield is available for free \[ref\ https://www.appropedia.org/Design_and_Implementation_of_3-D_Printed_Radiation_Shields_for_Environmental_Sensors].
-- There is a board cutout in the middle of the board to improve air circulation around the chip.
-- Like other RDL sensor boards, there is RJ45 connector.
-It has also the same pin order.
 - There is a M3 hole in each corner of the board.
 A fifth hole, centered, allows the installation inside the radiation shield.
+- There is a board cutout in the middle of the board to improve air circulation around the chip.
+- Like other RDL sensor boards, there is a RJ45 connector, with the usual pin order.
-- There is a male header 2.54mm spacing giving quick access to important pins: 5V, 3.3V, GND, SDA, SCL.
+- There is a male header 2.54mm spacing giving quick access to some important pins: 5V, 3.3V, GND, SDA, SCL.

 LEVEL SHIFTING